Mystaras/ctf-writeups/midnightsun-23/pwn/memecontrol/README.md

 ## Solution
 Credits where they are due, we built our approach on the [patch-torch-save](https://github.com/yk/patch-torch-save) repo from `yk` that shows how to *poison* an existing model.

-A model in itself is simply a dictionary, since we want to limit our payload as much as possible, and the actual usability of the model is of no concern, we define our model an plain dictionary.
+A model in itself is simply a dictionary, since we want to limit our payload as much as possible, and the actual usability of the model is of no concern.
+We define our model an plain dictionary.
 But an attacker could always use a legit large model.

 ```python
 super_ml_model: dict = {